 Graduate non-degree students who are alumni may audit graduate courses at the approved per-credit tuition rate.

 Graduate non-degree students may take courses for credit on a part-time basis.
 Courses typically have limited enrollment.
 In such cases, first priority goes to students who are admitted to the graduate program offering the course, followed by Saint Mary’s students admitted to other degree programs, followed by graduate non-degree seeking students.
-Enrollment in specific courses is based on eligibility criteria, space availability, and approval of instructor.
+Enrollment in specific courses is based on eligibility criteria, space availability, and approval of the instructor.
 Graduate non-degree students are not exempt from course prerequisites.

 Admission to graduate non-degree status neither guarantees nor implies subsequent admission to a degree program.
 Graduate non-degree students interested in seeking admission to a graduate degree program must submit all required application materials.